At some point, every engineer or researcher needs to edit files directly from the terminal.

 These commands are used from Normal mode to enter Insert mode.

-i Insert text before the cursor
+i Insert before the cursor

-a Append text after the cursor
+a Append after the cursor

-o Open a new line below the current one and insert
+o New line and insert

-O Open a new line above the current one and insert
+O New line above and insert

 Basic motions